vantagecreative/excal-repo/README.md

 # Update Content
 Index.md

-# Update PHP Contact Info
+# Update PHP Contact Info in Action.php
 Set to your e-mail to test contact form / replace when launching

 # Build pages